What is lynch syndrome?

 People with Lynch syndrome often develop cancers at an earlier age than the general population.

 Lynch syndrome can also lead to an increased risk of:

 - breast cancer

-Lynch syndrome can't 'skip a generation', so if your children do not inherit Lynch syndrome, they can't pass it on to your grandchildren.
+Lynch syndrome cannot 'skip a generation', so if your children do not inherit lynch syndrome, they cannot pass it on to your grandchildren.

-But not all people with Lynch syndrome have a family history of the condition.
+Not all people with lynch syndrome have a family history of the condition.
 You can be the first one in your family to be diagnosed with it.

 Lynch syndrome is usually diagnosed with genetic tests (blood tests).
 Some people might choose to be tested for Lynch syndrome after a member of their family is diagnosed with the condition, even if they have no signs of any illness themselves.